kukuu/profile/README.md

 Worked as CTO, Head of Engineering, Head of Development, Software  Development Manager, Managing Consultant, Principal Architect, Technical Lead,  Senior Software Engineer, Software Engineer and Product Owner.

-Line-managed near and offshore teams.
+Continues to Line-manage near and offshore teams.

 An Academic and Seasonal Lecturer in Digital Transformation and Business Computing across institutes of Higher Education in England.
 Conducts and commissions R&D programs and initiatives.